-For patients who are concerned about Medicare rebates or surgery funding, it may be helpful to ascertain your current eligibility for coverage and to schedule procedures before any sudden further changes in Medicare or health fund policies.
+For patients who are concerned about Medicare rebates, it may be helpful to ascertain your current eligibility for coverage and to schedule procedures before any sudden further changes in Medicare or health fund policies.

 Some concerns and medical conditions after pregnancy include:

-- constipation or low back pain caused by separated recti abdominus
+- Constipation or low back pain caused by separated recti abdominous

-- sagging skin on the abdomen and a bulge (or hernia) in the abdominal area that prohibits exercise or good posture
+- Layered skin on the abdomen and a bulge (or hernia) in the abdominal area that prohibits exercise or good posture

-- excess, redundant stretched skin that hangs like an apron over the belt line
+- Excess, redundant stretched skin that hangs over the beltline

-- sagging breasts that cause neck or back pain
+- Descended breasts that cause neck or back pain

-- deflated looking breasts and nipples that sag (breast lift after pregnancy may be eligible for a Medicare rebate if strict criteria are met
+- Deflated-looking breasts and nipples (breast lift after pregnancy may be eligible for a Medicare rebate if strict criteria are met)

-- skin infections caused by sagging skin such as rashes under the breast area or under the hanging skin apron after pregnancy
+- Skin infections caused by excess skin, such as rashes under the breast area or under the hanging skin after pregnancy

 Medical Necessity vs Cosmetic Procedures and Medicare Rebates